 -

-Buy online at the German Railways website int.bahn.de.
+Buy at the German Railways website int.bahn.de.

 -

-Seat reservation is optional for a small extra charge (about €5 per seat) except May-September when it becomes compulsory and is included free of charge.
+Seat reservation is optional for €5.20 per seat in 2nd class, €6.50 in 1st class, except June-September when it becomes compulsory and is included free of charge.
 Reservation is strongly recommended all year round as these trains get very busy.

 Tip: You can only add a seat reservation within 2 months of departure, the booking may fail if you try to buy a ticket with seat reservation added more than 2 months before travel.
 The solution if booking 3-6 months out is to buy the ticket without any seat reservation to lock in the cheap price, then come back later and make a separate seat reservation 2 months or less before departure, as explained in the Travel tips section above.